Leonardo - Superstar

 Prada - a fashion powerhouse, I suppose - established la Fondazione Prada (the Prada Foundation) in 1993 and moved their contemporary art museum and related activities into an old whiskey factory in 2015.
 There is some great art and some work that is pretty questionable, as art.

-I was particularly impressed by a 3 meter by 3 meter collection of 10 billion fly’s that had been trapped with a pool of resin.
+I was particularly impressed by a 3 meter by 3 meter collection of 10 billion flies that had been trapped with a layer of resin.
 Files would land on the resin and could not escape - it seemed.
 It is not pretty - on close inspection, yes these were once real flies - but conceptually it is a brilliant combination of man and nature working together to create something unique.
 Pity about the flies...

 Something that was pretty to look at but made no sense is three identical Belair Chevrolets from 1956.
-Each in perfect condition and each having a metal bar running through the windshield then through the car to the back window (see picture).
+Each in perfect condition and each with a metal bar running through the windshield then through the car to the back window (see picture).
 These are long shiny steel bars one shaped as a triangle, one a cylinder and one a square.
 Go figure...

 On my way back to the Metro station there was a large gathering of people outside what appeared to be a bar sitting at long tables.
 Upon further inspection I found that it was a combination hostel and bistrot called Madam.
 Lots of young people and lots of old people enjoying the evening.
 For the price of a beer it came with a buffet - mostly, various kinds of Italian pasta dishes.
 I sat down next to two young ladies one from Peru and the other from Nepal.
 Each had come to Italy to work and both worked at a cafe near the Prada Foundation.
 They were not staying at the hostel - I think they were there for the cheap buffet and to meet others.
 The entire experience made me realize that I should have stayed in hostels more often during my journey.
 Almaty Backpackers was a wonderful experience.